devicetree-org/devicetree-website/_pages/faq/README.md

 [](https://github.com/devicetree-org/devicetree-specification/blob/master/FAQ.md#how-do-I-comment-and-send-patches-for-the-spec)**How do I comment and send patches for the Spec?**

-No. Changes to the spec are proposed and discussed on a [public mailing list](http://vger.kernel.org/vger-lists.html#devicetree-spec) and the source document is hosted in the [Devicetree Specification](https://github.com/devicetree-org/devicetree-specification) project on GitHub.
+Changes to the spec are proposed and discussed on a [public mailing list](http://vger.kernel.org/vger-lists.html#devicetree-spec) and the source document is hosted in the [Devicetree Specification](https://github.com/devicetree-org/devicetree-specification) project on GitHub.

 You can find details about the mailing list and submission process in the [Readme](https://github.com/devicetree-org/devicetree-specification/blob/master/README.md) file.